The-Social-Proof-Foundation/docs/content-ownership/content-moderation.md

 # Content Moderation

-## Initial Approach

-At MySocial, we are committed to fostering a platform that upholds freedom of expression while adhering to legal standards.
+We are committed to fostering a platform that upholds freedom of expression while adhering to legal standards.
 At launch, our content moderation policy will focus on the following:

 - **Legal Compliance:** We will remove any content deemed illegal under United States law.
 This includes, but is not limited to, content related to child exploitation, incitement to violence, and other unlawful activities.